didacog/dr3dev-old/README.md

 * :ballot_box_with_check: - Create compose file for godev (easy to read what is defined)
 * :ballot_box_with_check: - Configure all containers to run with default docker network bridge for visibility
 * :ballot_box_with_check: - Improve entrypoints for custom init.vim & tmux.conf files.
 Added .gitignore: 'files/dots/custom/'
+* :ballot_box_with_check: - Move protoc installation under files/golang/protoc and adjust volume mounts.
+* :ballot_box_with_check: - git global config persistence (user.email & user.name)
+* :ballot_box_with_check: - config TLS on all containers to encrypt all service traffic (looking at cfssl)
+* :ballot_box_with_check: - Improve Makefile

 - reduce godev image size, now: ~900MB was: 680MB - some vim plugins have to be built in builder stage.
 - Add ssh service to goenv? (check image size!)
-- config TLS on all containers to encrypt all service traffic (looking at cfssl)
 - Are more utils/plugins/extensions needed in godev[-vscode]?? (check image size!)
-- Improve Makefile
 - Add more backend possible configs: HA, TLS, etc.
 - Create drlmv3 build system
 - Documentation and adjustments to work in Windows & Mac OSX systems, possible references: